 - WELS/ELS Christian Therapists Network

-- WLCFS – Christian Family Counseling (Offices throughout Wisconsin and also in Minnesota.)
+- WLCFS – Christian Family Solutions (Offices throughout Wisconsin and also in Minnesota.)

 - Anne Huebner and Associates (Office in Brookfield, Wisconsin)

 - The American Association of Christian Counselors